projektorius96/Vekt.js-light/README.md

 # Project name: **Vekt.js-light** (_a lightweight version of **Vekt.js**_)

-> See current list of demos on [YouTube](https://www.youtube.com/playlist?list=PL7JUsQnnxGCu1aze5meX8gP_K50ZcM9kC)
+> See current list of [Vekt.js demos on YouTube](https://www.youtube.com/playlist?list=PL7JUsQnnxGCu1aze5meX8gP_K50ZcM9kC)

 ### Annotations

-> The annotations you may have stumbled upon by examining the source code...
+> The annotations you may have stumbled upon by examining the source code itself:..

 ```diff
 DEV_NOTE # ... : a note left by developer